altaga/Txt2App/README.md

 # Current Solutions:

-- Flutter Flow: Esta solucion que provee herramientas para el diseño de interfaces, pero no provee ninguna capacidad de AI. https://www.flutterflow.io/product
+- Flutter Flow: This solution provides tools for interface design, but does not provide any AI capabilities. https://www.flutterflow.io/product

-- Appypie: Esta solucion text to app, permite realizar aplicaciones solo con un prompt de texto, sin embargo esta requiere de una suscripcion, es de codigo cerrado y el demo proporcionado por la pagina no provee evidencia del uso de AI. https://www.appypie.com/
+- Appypie: This text to app solution allows you to create applications with just a text prompt, however it requires a subscription, is closed source, and the demo provided by the page does not provide evidence of the use of AI. https://www.appypie.com/

-- UI Bakery: Aunque esta pagina muestra de una mejor forma el diseño de interfaces mediante AI, no provee ninguna funcionalidad a la app, solo generando diseños base. https://uibakery.io/
+- UI Bakery: Although this page better demonstrates AI-based interface design, it does not provide any functionality to the app, only generating base designs. https://uibakery.io/

 # Solution:

-Presentamos **Txt2App**, la promesa de Huang se convierte en una realidad, accesible para todos, democratizando el desarrollo de aplicaciones y abriendo nuevas posibilidades para la creación de tecnología gracias a Nvidia Ai Workbench y los LLMs (Generative AI).
+Introducing **Txt2App**, Huang's promise becomes a reality, accessible to everyone, democratizing application development and opening up new possibilities for technology creation thanks to Nvidia Ai Workbench and LLMs (Generative AI).

 <img src="./Images/Txt2App.png" width="300px">

 # Diagram and Summary:

-El diagrama general de nuestra solucion es el siguiente, este es un summary de los servicios, pero los detallaremos mas adelante.
+The general diagram of our solution is as follows, this is a summary of the services, but we will detail them later.

 <img src="./Images/full diagram.drawio.png">

-- Google Cloud VM: Estamos utilizando una VM de google con las siguientes caracteristicas.
+- Google Cloud VM: We are using a Google VM with the following features.
   - OS: Ubuntu 24.04 LTS.
   - GPU: Nvidia Tesla T4 (16Gb).
   - RAM: 65 Gb.
   - HDD: 500 Gb.
   - vCPU: 10 cores.
-- Nvidia AI Workbench: Se utiliza el toolkit de Nvidia para realizar el desarrollo y despleuigue rapido de nuestra aplicacion.
+- Nvidia AI Workbench: The Nvidia toolkit is used to perform rapid development and deployment of our application.
   - https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html
-- Ollama Server: Utilizamos el servicio de Ollama server para utilizar los modelos LLM utilizados en el proyecto.
+- Ollama Server: We use the Ollama server service to run the LLM models used in the project.
   - LLM Model: Deepseek Coder V2.
     - https://ollama.com/library/deepseek-coder-v2
-- ReactJS: Este fue el framework web para realizar las UI del proyecto, utilizamos ReactJS puro sin framework adicional.
+- ReactJS: This was the web framework to create the project's UI, we used pure ReactJS without any additional framework.
-  - Main UI: Esta es la interfaz principal del proyecto donde se visualiza la ventana de texto y la previsualizacion de la App.
+  - Main UI: This is the main interface of the project where the text window and the App preview are displayed.
-  - App Preview: Esta interfaz pre-renderiza la app para que la pruebe el usuario antes de convertirla en APK.
+  - App Preview: This interface pre-renders the app for the user to test before converting it to APK.
 - React Native:
-  - App Builder: Se utiliza el build nativo de Android para convertir el codigo de React en un codigo nativo de Android.
+  - App Builder: Android Native Build is used to convert React code into Android native code.
-- Fastapi: Utilizamos este framework para realizar la API completa de nuestra aplicacion.
+- Fastapi: We use this framework to create the complete API of our application.
-  - Static Website: Esta seccion de la API se usa como server para visualizar la UI desde el browser.
+  - Static Website: This section of the API is used as a server to display the UI from the browser.
-  - API: Esta seccion comunica la UI con los servicios de generacion, previsualizacion y build.
+  - API: This section communicates the UI with the generation, preview and build services.

 # Google VM:

-Seleccionar el tipo de máquina virtual para el proyecto fue una tarea sencilla, especialmente al considerar que Google ofrece una gran variedad de GPU Nvidia.
-Después de realizar algunas pruebas en el calculador, se decidió utilizar una VM con las siguientes características.
+Selecting the type of virtual machine for the project was a simple task, especially considering that Google offers a wide variety of Nvidia GPUs.
+After performing some tests on the computer, it was decided to use a VM with the following characteristics.

 <img src="./Images/vm.png">